loadsmart/blocks-storybook-app/README.md

 # :iphone: Blocks' Storybook App
-Sample App for Loadsmart's React Native Components
+Sample App for Loadsmart's React Native Components.
+If you're looking for the library itself, you can find it [here](https://github.com/loadsmart/blocks).

 ## Installation